datahappy1/dummy_file_generator/README.md

 [Pytest testing](#Pytest-testing)

 # How to install and run the tool as CLI
+One common usage scenario can be load / stress / performance testing of file-processing data tools, allowing you to generate the files needed from a command line.

 ### To install:
 `git clone https://github.com/datahappy1/dummy_file_generator c:\dummy_file_generator\`<br />
 `pip install -r requirements.txt`